MESH-Research/commons-embed/README.md

 ## Usage

-1. Set the base URL of the repository on the Settings|Commons Embed page in the WordPress dashboard.
+1. Set the base URL of the repository on the Settings|Commons Connect page in the WordPress dashboard.
 For Humanities Commons CORE, the base URL is https://hcommons.org/deposits/ .
 2. Add or edit a page or post with the WordPress block editor (the classic editor is not currently supported).
-3. Using the block inserter ( type '/' or click the + icon), insert a Commons Embed block.
+3. Using the block inserter ( type '/' or click the + icon), insert a Commons Connect block.
 You should see something like this:

 ![Search form](docs/assets/fem-search-form.png)